Sales is suffering from 9 brutal ills:

 Today, salespeople have everything they need to be successful and with that comes less need for the basics.
 We’re seeing a generation of salespeople who don’t have to do the work that hones their selling skills.
 When salespeople have to learn to research or build their own cadence or make cold calls without the support of email, or video, or write their own emails or manage their opportunities without CRM etc. they learn invaluable lessons and skills that make them better salespeople.

 Work is a great teacher.
 Failure is a great teacher.
-Unfortunately, with the advent of all those support tools and the complete, all-encompassing sales stack, salespeople are being denied opportunities to develop the raw and base skills required and the sales world is losing because of it.
+Unfortunately, with the advent of all those support and sales tools and the complete, all-encompassing sales stack, salespeople are being denied opportunities to develop the raw and base skills required and the sales world is losing because of it.

-We’re putting too much emphasis on the tools and not enough on the selling skills.
+We’re putting too much emphasis on the fancy sales tools and not enough on the selling skills.
 We’re training salespeople on how to manage Outreach cadence but not how to create powerful cold calling messages or cold calling emails.
 We’re teaching them how to leverage Discover.org but not how to read a 10k or use Google Alerts to get important information about their target customers.
 Companies sales stack budgets are bigger than their sales training budgets and that’s a problem.

 We need to be careful how much we rely on sales tools, ’cause as much as many of you may want to rely on automation and a powerful sales stack, getting the deal will always come down to the most skilled salespeople.